 Eggplant Parmigiana With spaghetti.
-Sauce so good you will think your Italian grandma simmered it all day. #pasta #eggplant #weightwatchers Click To Tweet
+Sauce so good you will think your Italian grandma baked it all day. and the best part is it's only 3 Weight Watcher Points! #pasta #eggplant #weightwatchers

 - 1 tablespoon grated parmesan cheese